MalekKamel/RxLocation-iOS/README.md

 ## Author

-ShabanKamell, ahmedabukhater6@gmail.com
+ShabanKamell, sh3ban.kamel@gmail.com

 ## License

-RxLocation is available under the MIT license.
+RxLocation is available under the Apache license v2.0.
 See the LICENSE file for more info.